dbharbin/streaming-radio/README.md

 Do not continue until yo have gotten IceCast to render on another local computer on your network as shown above.

 # Set up the demo
-Now that everything is installed we can now run the demo.
+Now that everything is installed we can set up and run the demo.
 **NOTE:** This section is done each time you turn on power to the DragonBoard 820c and start up the demo.

 * After applying power to the DragonBoard 820c, check to assure IceCast is running